 Mom didn't always pack a hot dog, but when she did, you did the happy dance.
 Chances are she wouldn't have packed you a frank topped with a mango, chili, lime, and pineapple relish, but this time around, you can make one yourself and bite into it with the same enthusiasm as you did before.
 Go ahead, indulge a little.

 The twist: Roasted applesauce with cinnamon

-Better than eating an apple, applesauce used to be the main way of fulfilling a fruit serving.
-Now that you know better, ditch the packaged stuff and try out a robust sweet-tart recipe that calls for apples straight from the tree; dust some cinnamon on top and enjoy warm or cold, swirled into oatmeal, or dolloped onto latkes.
+More fun than eating an apple, applesauce used to be the main way of fulfilling a fruit serving.
+Now that you know better, ditch the packaged stuff and try out a robust sweet-tart recipe that calls for apples straight from the tree; dust some cinnamon on top and enjoy warm or cold, swirled into oatmeal, or dolloped onto pork chops.